promptdesk/promptdesk/README.md

 ## 🚀 Getting Started

-PromptDesk is available as a hosted web application and as a Docker image.
-You can get started immediately by visiting the [PromptDesk Login](https://app.promptdesk.ai/) and creating an account.
-Hosting is provided for free by the MongoDB and DigitalOcean Startup Programs.
+PromptDesk is available as a Docker image.

 ### Hosted Web Application